MikaDevelops/warehouseApplication/README.md

 # warehouseApplication
 A school project to be used in two courses: User Interface Programming and Data Management Systems.
+Language Java.

 ## Little background